 Grant revenue is difficult to predict over the long term due to economic and political cycles and uncertainty of funding sources.
 It can also fluctuate widely from year to year.
-However, the overall goal for the Grants Program is for grant revenue to increase year over year and for the program to generate grant revenue that exceeds, at minimum, twice its cost or greater than 200% average return on investment.
-Average return on investment for FY2018-19 is calculated by dividing the revenue for the prior two years by the program costs for the prior two years.
-Average return on investment for FY2019-20 and FY2020-21 is calculated by dividing the revenue for the prior three years by the program costs for the prior three years.
+However, the overall goal for the Grants Program is for grant revenue to increase year over year.